 Diamond Fluorescence

-Fluorescence diamond is caused by a phenomenon in which a certain amount of minerals or impurities brings a glow in the diamond when contact with ultraviolet (UV) light.
-However, this phenomenon is only applicable to 25-35% diamonds.
+Diamond Fluorescence is caused by a phenomenon in which a certain amount of minerals or impurities brings a glow in the diamond when it comes in contact with ultraviolet (UV) light.
+However, this phenomenon is only applicable to 25-35% of diamonds.
 The nature of fluorescence, whether strong or minimal, depends on the concentration of elements like nitrogen, boron, or aluminum in a diamond.
 When concentration is high, the diamond emits a stronger glow and vice-versa.

-According to the Gemological Institute of America (GIA), the fluorescent diamond is graded as per its magnitude.
-Since some diamonds possess fluorescence and some do not, and the level of intensity is also different, to grade the fluorescence of a diamond, GIA has developed a scale.
+According to the Gemological Institute of America (GIA), the fluorescent diamonds are graded as per their magnitude.
+Since some diamonds possess fluorescence and some do not, and the level of intensity is also different, so to grade the Diamond fluorescence, GIA developed a diamond fluorescence grading scale.

 GIA Diamond Cut Grade